Crystalis Crystal Dictionary

 The listed specific gravity is 2.58-2.91.
 If a specimen feels unusually light for its size, it may deserve a second look.

-Where Leopard Skin Jasper forms in the world
+Shop Leopard Skin Jasper

-Frequently asked
+Frequently Asked

 What is leopard skin jasper?

 Leopard skin jasper is an orbicular variety of jasper (SiO2) distinguished by its circular spotted patterns that resemble leopard fur.
-The spots are not paint or dye -- they are spherulitic crystallization patterns formed when radial clusters of feldspar and quartz nucleate and grow outward in concentric rings within a silica-rich matrix.
+The spots are not paint or dye — they are spherulitic crystallization patterns formed when radial clusters of feldspar and quartz nucleate and grow outward in concentric rings within a silica-rich matrix.
 Found primarily in Mexico, Brazil, and South Africa, it is a Root and Sacral chakra stone associated with shamanic journeying and animal medicine.

 Can leopard skin jasper go in water?